Setting a Schedule

 No slumber party goes like clockwork, but having a general idea of what to do when will help you keep your cool.

-Have an opening act: Direct kids to the Ping-Pong table, outdoor play structure, or a craft project as soon as they arrive.
+Direct kids to the Ping-Pong table, outdoor play structure, or a craft project as soon as they arrive.
 Save the best activities for later, because someone will inevitably arrive after the party has started.

-Nix morning-after mayhem: Parents in the know provide comic books and other quiet-time items for early risers.
+Parents in the know provide comic books and other quiet-time items for early risers.
 It's also wise to set out cereal or muffins they can help themselves to.
 Caution: Approach late sleepers gently; if startled, they may vocalize loudly and continuously.
 A full-scale morning cleanup is unrealistic.
 However, do ask participants to help you toss trash and put away videos, games, and the like.
 Assemble sleeping bags and other gear near your front door for an easy exit.